The USS Waldron (DD-699) was an Allen M. Sumner-class destroyer.

-Asbestos is a mineral that just a few decades ago used to be the fuel driving the 20th century United States economy, launching new businesses and boosting already existing ones to reaching the giant corporation status.
-The miracle mineral, as it was so often referred to existed in large resources since it was discovered in multiple mines on the North American territory.
+Asbestos is a mineral that just a few decades ago used to be the fuel driving the 20th century United States economy, launching new businesses and boosting already existing ones to reach the giant corporation status.
+The miracle mineral, as it was so often referred to, existed in large resources since it was discovered in multiple mines on the North American territory.

-Asbestos turned out to be resistant to high temperatures and it exhibited poor conductivity for electricity.
-Manufacturers soon figured out that if they poured asbestos fibers into other mixtures, then the compound would gain more overall strength and it would be safe from fire.
-As World War II was quickly exhausting resources, the U.S. military found a savior in the uses of asbestos.
+Asbestos turned out to be resistant to high temperatures, and it exhibited poor conductivity for electricity.
+Manufacturers soon figured out that if they poured asbestos fibers into other mixtures, then the compound would gain more overall strength, and it would be safe from fire.
+As World War II was quickly exhausting resources, the U.S. military found a savior in the use of asbestos.

-We have the testimonial of a former shipmate, who served on the USS Waldron (DD-699) from 1964 to 1968.
-He faced significant asbestos exposure during his military service because he did not wear proper protective clothing and face mask.
+We have the testimonial of a former shipmate who served on the USS Waldron (DD-699) from 1964 to 1968.
+He faced significant asbestos exposure during his military service because he did not wear proper protective clothing and a face mask.

 Have You Been Exposed to Asbestos on the USS Waldron (DD-699)?

 We can help you with information about all the ways in which asbestos was related to the U.S. Navy.
-If you want to file a claim, we can put you in contact with experienced asbestos lawyers.
-To learn more, call us 760-621-6147.
+If you are a veteran diagnosed with asbestos-related cancer and want to file a claim, we can put you in contact with experienced asbestos lawyers.